 Here are some of the major scholars associated with the Library of Alexandria.

-I'm including a limited approximation of how I pronounce the names, but without using the very useful symbols found in phonetics.
+I'm including an indication of how I pronounce the names, but without using the very useful symbols found in phonetics.
 It is not the right way to pronounce these names, but some may find it useful, even with this disclaimer.